espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Swashbuckler's Speed.md

 **Prerequisites** Swashbuckler Dedication
 * * *
-You move faster, with or without [[Feat_Feature Effects/Effect_ Panache|Panache]].
+You move faster, with or without [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Feat_Feature Effects/Effect_ Panache|Panache]].
 Increase the status bonus to your Speeds when you have panache to a +10-foot status bonus; you also gain a +5-foot status bonus to your Speeds when you don't have panache.

 *Source: Pathfinder Player Core 2*
 *ORC*